 This concludes the production components within the model.
-The reader should note how all the production components presented in this section are functions of either nominal or real production (see equation 5c).
-As production is driven by final demand, this means that the model is demand driven, in which production components adjust to final demand.
+The reader should note how all the production components presented in this section are functions of either nominal or real sales (see equation 5c).
+As sales are driven by final demand, this means that the model is demand driven, in which production components adjust to final demand.